meneses-pt/goals.zone/README.md

 ## Contributing

-Everyone is free to contribute to the project as long as it ads value.
+Everyone is free to contribute to the project as long as it adds value.